Site Promotion and SEO

 - Consult a Search Engine Optimisation specialist

 When SiteSuite completes your business website, we submit it to Google for indexing.
-You can also submit it to other search engines, such as Yahoo!
-Search and Live Search.
 This is only a request to have your site included in the search engine’s index; the search engine will determine if and when they add you to their index.
 This is no guarantee that your pages will rank well in the search results, which depends on other factors.

 If your site is only a few months old, you may find that the search engines have only indexed a single page.
 Over time, the search engines may index more pages from your site, particularly if you increase the number and quality of your inbound links.
 The search engines take time to assess your site's credibility because many unreliable, spam and short-term promotion sites spring up every day.